 - The game of Indian Rummy requires a minimum of one pure sequence out of two sequences to win the game.
-However, in 21 cards you need to make a minimum of three sequences to win.
-This is three fold difficult and challenging than Indian Rummy.
-Other rules of winning the 21 cards rummy is to combine 3 ‘Tunnelas’ of separate groups together; in this case, other cards need not be melded.
+However, according to 21 card rummy rules, you need to make a minimum of three sequences to win.
+This is three fold complicated and challenging than Indian Rummy.
+Other rules of winning the 21 card rummy is to combine 3 ‘Tunnelas’ of separate groups together; in this case, other cards need not be melded.
 Another rule is the combination of 8 ‘Dublee’ of different groups melded can be considered a winning hand.
-The combination of 8 Jokers in a single group is also considered a win.
+The combination of 8 Jokers in a single group is also seen as a win.

 - As suggested before, value cards are used in this variant.
 They are similar to Jokers, except the fact that additional roles are attached to them.
 Value cards can substitute any card in the game to form sets and sequences; but, they carry extra points that could change the game.
 Those who hold any of these cards will carry 20 points from the opponents.